-Jacob Snow is a Technology and Civil Liberties Attorney at the ACLU of Northern California, where he works on a variety of issues, including consumer privacy, surveillance, and the preservation of free speech online.
+Jacob Snow is a Staff Attorney for the Technology & Civil Liberties Program at the ACLU of Northern California, where he works on a variety of issues, including consumer privacy, surveillance, and the preservation of free speech online.

 Before joining the ACLU of Northern California, Jacob was a Staff Attorney in the San Francisco office of the Federal Trade Commission, where his work covered the full breadth of the FTC’s mission.
 His consumer-protection work resulted in millions of dollars of judgments for consumers in false-advertising actions.
 Jacob’s health-care antitrust work preserved competition between health-care providers in Central and Southern California.